Esad Landžo

 Esad Landžo (born 7 March 1973) is a Bosnian convicted war criminal and former camp guard at the Čelebići camp during the Bosnian War.
 He served under this capacity from the camp's establishment until it ceased operations, between May 1992 and December 1992, under the command of the camp's deputy commander Hazim Delić and commander Zdravko Mucić.
 As a guard, Landžo beat, tortured and murdered Serb prisoners.

 On 21 March 1996, the ICTY indicted Landžo, Hazim Delić, Zdravko Mucić and Zejnil Delalić for crimes against humanity at the camp, charging Landžo with the specific murders of five people, four instances of torture and one case of causing great suffering and serious injury.
 On 16 November 1998, Landžo was found guilty of violations of the laws and customs of war and grave breaches of the Geneva Conventions and sentenced to 15 years in prison.
-The sentence was later upheld upon appeal and Landžo was granted early release on 13 April 2006 after serving nearly eight years of his sentence.
+The sentence was later upheld upon appeal.
+Landžo was granted early release on 13 April 2006 after serving nearly eight years of his sentence.